 The rule states that there is "a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price".
-There are two states and the District of Columbia that have no non-metropolitan areas.
-As such, HUD is making a technical correction to the rule that sets these minimum purchase prices as the lesser of the state non-metro or the US non-metro median.
-HUD calculates for each state its non-metropolitan median purchase price as well as the US non-metropolitan median purchase price.
-This serves as the "state floor price" for maximum purchase price limits on existing homes.
+HUD calculates for each state its non-metropolitan median purchase price, which serves as the "state floor price" for maximum purchase price limits on existing homes.